-This Agreement (this "Agreement") is made and entered into this 2nd day of November, 2010, by and between The Patterson Foundation ("TPF") and Sarasota County School District "District".
+This Agreement (this "Agreement") is made and entered into this 2nd day of August, 2011, by and between The Patterson Foundation ("TPF") and Sarasota County School District "District".

 - 1. Identification of TPF.
 TPF is a wholly charitable trust governed by the laws of the State of Florida.
 TPF confirms that it is recognized by the Internal Revenue Service (the "IRS") as a tax-exempt organization within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the "Code"), and as a private foundation within the meaning of Code Section 509(a).
 TPF's contact person for all matters relating to this Agreement is Pamela G. Truitt, TPF's Initiative Manager for Student Emergency Fund.
 TPF's address to which any notice or other communication hereunder shall be sent is: The Patterson Foundation, c/o Pamela G. Truitt, Initiative Manager, 2 North Tamiami Trail, Suite 206, Sarasota, Florida 34236. - 2.
 Identification of Sarasota School District.
 The "district" is a political subdivision of the state of Florida organized under the laws of the State of Florida.
-The "District" contact person for all matters relating to this Agreement is Robyn Marinelli, Supervisor, Student Services.
+The "District" contact person for all matters relating to this Agreement is Robyn Marinelli, Supervisor, Pupil Support Services.
 The "District" address to which any notice or other communication hereunder shall be sent is: 1960 Landings Boulevard, Sarasota, Florida 34231. - 3.
 The Project.
 In consideration of this Agreement and all Payments hereunder, the "District" shall use such funds for the purpose of the Scope and Schedule of Deliverables described in Exhibit A. - 4.
-Payments.
-TPF agrees to make the following gifts to the "District" (each, a "Payment" and collectively the "Payments"), such Payments having a cumulative value of up to \$24,482.
+Payment.
+TPF agrees to make the following gift to the "District", such Payment having a value of \$18,621.69.
 TPF expressly reserves the right to cease Payments as otherwise provided in this Agreement: